-Safety at Herts: what we need from staff and students
+Safety at Herts: what we need from students

 What to do if you develop COVID-19 symptoms or test positive for COVID-19

 Students who develop COVID-19 symptoms or test positive, must not attend the University.
 If you are already on campus, please return to your accommodation.
 If you are a commuting student, please return home.
 You then must notify our Dean of Students team by emailing Deanofstudents@herts.ac.uk.
 You can also call 01707 284451/50 or 01707 281010 out of hours.

 If you have symptoms of COVID-19, you and any other members of your household must self-isolate, while you obtain a test with the NHS.